-Home to beautifully kept gardens that boast a stream, mature rhododendrons, some huge sequoia/redwoods and ancient oak trees, this really is a great place to spend an hour.
+Boasting beautifully kept gardens that include a stream, mature rhododendrons, some huge sequoias and redwoods and ancient oak trees, this really is a great place to spend an hour.

 Below, you’ll find info on everything from parking at Fernhill Gardens and when they’re open to the story behind the very old Fernhill House.

 Some quick need-to-knows about Fernhill Park and Gardens

 Although a visit to Fernhill House and Gardens in Dublin is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 You’ll find Fernhill Gardens finely plonked upon 34 hectares of land in Stepaside, a stone’s throw from the Dublin Mountains and a short spin from Sandyford.